LTLA/gesel-feedstock/README.md

 - `url`: the URL to the collection's GMT file.
   This should be downloadable.
   The GMT file should use Ensembl identifiers for all genes.

+## Rebuilding the indices

+The [`define_genes.R`](define_genes.R) script will compile the equivalence classes for each species.
+This should be run first and uploaded to a GitHub Releases under a `genes-vX.Y.Z` tag.

+The [`build_index.R`](build_index.R) script will scan the manifest, download the GMT files and compile them into most of the files described above.
+This should be uploaded to a GitHub Release under a `indices-vA.B.C` tag.

+The [`create_embedding.R`](create_embedding.R) script will examine the `set2gene.tsv` file and use this to perform neighbor search for t-SNE.
+This should be added to the `indices-vA.B.C` release.